adaltas/node-nikita/src/core/download.coffee.md

     will be piped.
 *   `sha1` (SHA-1 Hash)
     Hash of the file using SHA-1.
 Used to check integrity
+*   `location` (boolean)
+    If the server reports that the requested page has moved to a different location (indicated with a Location: header and a 3XX response code), this option will make curl redo the request on the new place.
 *   `md5` (MD5 Hash)
     Hash of the file using MD5.
 Used to check integrity
 *   `force_cache` (boolean)